 This ambiguity still persists.
 Yes, they are just a visualization, pure mathematical abstractions.
 But they are also uniquely useful, in applications such as labeling the motion of electrons in space near a magnet.
 They seem to give only the direction of the magnetic force, not its strength--but their global configuration allows strength to be deduced, since they cluster more densely wherever the magnetic force is stronger.
-A related concept, "magnetic flux," is extremely useful in designing machinery.
+A related concept, "magnetic flux," is extremely useful in designing machinery (and will come up in a later section).
 And yes, space around electric currents and charges, as we see it today, is not really empty but has specific properties (such as energy density).
 Today we call such modified space a "field"--a magnetic field, electric field or electromagnetic field.
 Many of these ideas started with Faraday's "lines of force," though (as discussed later) they were also foreshadowed by the study of fluids.

 In a goblet filled with mercury--a dense metal liquid at room temperature and conducting electricity--Faraday immersed a long iron bar magnet (iron floats in mercury).
 One end of the magnet (say, the S-pole end) was tied flexibly to a hook at the bottom, while the other floated up at an angle, poking out near the rim of the goblet.
-A vertical metal rod held by a stand poked into the middle of the goblet and connected to one side of a "voltaic pile" electric battery, while the other side was wired to the mercury at the edge of the goblet.
+A vertical metal rod held by a stand poked into the middle of the goblet (left image below) and connected to one side of a "voltaic pile" electric battery, while the other side was electrically connected to the mercury.
 When the circuit was closed, a current flowed through the rod, creating loops of field lines, and the floating N-pole end of the magnet circled around them.

 The S-pole in this case was tied down in one place, which served as pivot to the rotation.
 Reversing the battery connections reversed the rotation, as did exchanging the positions of the magnetic poles.

 By Newton's 3rd law of mechanics, all forces act symmetrically: whenever the current exerts a force on a magnetic pole, the pole exerts an opposite and equal force on the current.
-This allowed Faraday to demonstrate the reverse process as well: the magnet was now vertically fixed along the axis of the goblet, while the rod conducting the current hung loosely from a supporting stand, at an angle, its tip floating near the edge of the goblet.
+This allowed Faraday to demonstrate the reverse process as well: the magnet was now vertically fixed along the axis of the goblet (right-hand image), while the rod conducting the current hung at an angle from a supporting stand, its tip floating near the edge of the goblet.
 This time, when the battery was connected, it was the rod that rotated around a cone.
 In a way, these were the first electric motors--though not very efficient ones, since the currents they required were rather large.